siv2r/bip-frost-signing/README.md

 - `TODO 1.2`: Call `frost.nonce_gen(...)` with those inputs to produce a private `secnonce` and a shareable `pubnonce`.
 - `TODO 2.1`: After the aggregator replies, paste the aggregated nonce, the ordered participant IDs, and each signer’s pubshare and pubnonce.
 - `TODO 2.2`: Call `frost.sign(...)` with your secnonce, secret share, identifier, and `SessionContext` to emit your partial signature, then share the printed hex back to the aggregator.
+- Run `python3 signer.py round1` for nonce generation and `python3 signer.py round2` for signing once the required inputs are filled in.

 ## Aggregator Task
 - `TODO 1.1`: Paste the group public key and message the dealer supplied.